 - The Final Report: Once we have reached agreement on our draft proposals, we will prepare the final report, outlining in full your long-term financial objectives, priorities, actions to be taken and the involvement of other professionals, leading to implementation of the agreed plan.

 - Annual Meeting: Each year we will arrange a meeting with you to revisit the preceding steps in order to review and monitor performance of strategies over the previous 12 months, re-assess and make changes as necessary.

 Assessment of risk is a key part of our financial planning approach.
 Every client we work with has different goals and aspirations, some long-term, some short-term, some focused on making significant gains from their investments, others more inclined to protect their existing assets.

 We base our financial planning advice on determining levels of risk that fit with your overall goals.
 If our assessment of the risk involved in an investment puts it outside an acceptable range for your objectives, we will advise you to look elsewhere.

 However, we also understand that priorities and objectives change over time, which is why we will review your unique profile annually.

-We manage our financial planning services through Fiducia Mastertrust, an integrated online investment platform which provides round-the-clock access to your portfolio.
+We manage our financial planning services through Fiducia Mastertrust, an integrated online investment platform which provides 24 hour online access to your portfolio.